Asamartino/Rust_for_everyone/src/chapter_16/README.md

-## Chapter 13
+## Chapter 16

-The exercises in this chapter assume that you have read the chapter 13 of [The Rust Programming Language](https://doc.rust-lang.org/book/ch13-00-functional-features.html).
+The exercises in this chapter assume that you have read the chapter 16 of [The Rust Programming Language](https://doc.rust-lang.org/book/ch16-00-concurrency.html).
-This chapter brings some key concepts that depending on your background might be hard to grasp at first.
-That is why there is a long list of exercises in order to help you master those concepts.

 Ideally, you should begin with the level 0 exercises and progressively move to the next levels.